What is bookkeeping & how to automate it?

-Whether you choose accounting software or a simple method such as Excel, you will begin.
+You will begin whether you choose accounting software or a simple method such as Excel.
 Most accounting software is intuitive to use and guides the user through entering transactions, and the internet is full of beginner Excel tutorials.

-You must be meticulously accurate when entering transactions – some errors will be caught by the software or when you reconcile the books at the end of the month, but others are more insidious.
+You must be meticulously accurate when entering transactions – the software will catch some errors or when you reconcile the books at the end of the month, but others are more insidious.

 How do I start bookkeeping for beginners?

 First, choose a bookkeeping method that suits your business needs.